Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 Yes, you can.

-Cash is obviously preferred, but you can pay even small fees with a credit card.
-Keep in mind that some periptero (small kiosks selling cigarettes, gum, and water…) and other small shops may not accept credit cards, the same goes for some small museums and attractions.
+Cash is preferred, but you can pay even small fees with a credit card.
+Remember that some periptero (small kiosks selling cigarettes, gum, and water) and other small shops may not accept credit cards, and the same goes for some small museums and attractions.

 However, credit cards are accepted in most places.